edgedb/edgedb/docs/guides/migrations/guide.rst

       type User;
     }

-As before, typing ``edgedb migration create`` will create a DDL statement to change the schema from the current state to the one we have declared.
+As before, typing :gelcmd:`migration create` will create a DDL statement to change the schema from the current state to the one we have declared.
 This time we aren't starting from a blank schema, so the stakes are a bit higher.
 After all, dropping a property from a type will also drop all existing data